imn0th1ng/event-protection-system/README.md

 The whole system is not tested on public servers so if you want to tell me smth about any error or improvement just text me on cfx discord or smth

+While in server if any resource using this protection system, DO NOT RESTART THEM!

 # Supported variable types
 String
 Integer